Ecological heating (Eco-heating)

 Solar thermal panels are much cheaper and much more efficient than PV.

-OK, they don’t make electricity nor do they print money like PV can.
+OK, they don’t make electricity nor do they print money like PV can (or used to).
 However, given some sun, they do produce very hot and free high grade water heating, so the system should have an excess of them.
 Massive solar is hard to manage and here again big tanks are part of the answer.

 Solar thermal panels can be made to run more efficiently.